 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Sonata while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.
 We eliminate Interaction items to help make Sonata withdrawal more comfortable.
 Our physician recommended schedules allow your doctor to taper you off Sonata correctly.
-The success of our program over the past 15 years is due to our unmatched service and unique mentoring approach.
+The success of our program is due to our unmatched service and unique mentoring approach.
 Sonata is dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.
 Read program FAQs.

 Key Components of Our In-Home Program